webdew-logo-new_v2-1

 Let's take an example for a second.
 You're a plumber who can logistically only work within a 1-hour commute of your home.
 It makes much more sense for you to have your advert seen by local people looking for a plumber than by people in a different state or country who aren't even interested in plumbing.

-This is where Local SEO really comes into its own.
+This is where Local SEO really comes into the scene on its own.

 local seo